 The State of Texas Assessments of Academic Readiness, or STAAR®, is the state-mandated testing program that was implemented in the 2011-2012 school year.
 STAAR is an assessment program designed to measure the extent to which students in grades 3 and higher have learned and are able to apply the knowledge and skills defined in the state-mandated curriculum standards, the Texas Essential Knowledge and Skills (TEKS).
 Every STAAR question is directly aligned to the TEKS currently implemented for the grade/subject or course being assessed.
+In addition state requirements, STAAR fulfills the requirements of the federal Every Student Succeeds Act, which requires that all students be assessed in specific grades and subjects throughout their academic careers.
 For more information about the STAAR program, visit the STAAR Resources webpage.

 Grade Reading Math Science Social Studies

 3 YES YES

 4 YES YES

 5 YES YES YES

 6 YES YES

-7 YES YFS
+7 YES YES

+8 YES YES YES YES